wilsonh1/ClubSignIn2/README.md

 - Upon registering your club, message `readmin [club id] [password]` to claim admin access.
 Admins have permission to update/check club info (see [commands](commands.md)).

+- This bot updates the attendance sheet automatically.
+I would advise against updating the sheet manually, as values are cached in the bot and may not be updated.

 ## Commands
 - For a full list of commands along with descriptions, see [commands](commands.md)